FIWARE/tutorials.Concise-Format/README.md

 ### Read a Data Entity (concise)

-This example reads the state of an existing **TemperatureSensor** entity with a known `id` and returns in concise formt
+This example reads the state of an existing **TemperatureSensor** entity with a known `id` and returns in concise format.

 #### :seven: Request: